b33f/ian/content/authors/admin/_index.md

 website: ""
 ---

-Ian is product manager, leading product security at [Neo4j](https://neo4j.com) the world leading graph database platform.
+Ian is a product manager, leading product security at [Neo4j](https://neo4j.com) the world leading graph database platform.
 The advice, perspectives and opinions shared here are my own and do not represent the views of Neo4j.